 Hearing Aid Fitting & Aftercare Support

 There are many steps that are part of a hearing aid evaluation.
 If you suspect that you might need a hearing aid, you will first need to have a hearing evaluation.
 At the time of the hearing evaluation, a case history will be taken to determine how much your hearing problem impacts your day-to-day life as well as the lives of your family.
-A complete history will be taken, and questions will be asked about when and how the hearing loss started, if there is ringing in your ears (tinnitus) and if you experience dizziness.
-You may also have to provide some basic questions about your general health history.
+A complete history will be taken, and we’ll ask you some questions related to when and how your hearing loss started, if there is ringing in your ears (tinnitus) and if you experience dizziness.
+We may also inquire about your general health history.

-The results from your hearing test will provide the hearing care professional an outline of what sounds you may be missing or hearing, but the personal answers about your daily life and perception about your hearing provide the basis for a more comprehensive hearing evaluation.
+The results from your hearing test will provide the hearing care professional an outline of the sounds you may be missing or hearing, but the personal answers about your daily life and hearing aid experience will provide the basis for a more comprehensive hearing evaluation.
 You may be referred to a medical doctor specializing in disorders of the ear if you are a candidate for hearing aids or if there are other medical conditions your hearing professional thinks should be addressed before hearing aids are recommended.
 This referral can often be the first step in the hearing aid examination.

-Once you make a decision, the hearing professional may take impressions of your ears if you selected custom hearing aids or behind-the-ear hearing aids that require earmolds.
-Hearing aids must usually be ordered from a manufacturer and then programmed by your hearing professional to meet your specific hearing needs.
-This process can take a few weeks, so do not be disappointed when you do not receive your hearing aids the same day as your evaluation.
+Once you make a decision, the hearing specialist may take impressions of your ears if you selected custom hearing aids or behind-the-ear (BTE) hearing aids that require earmolds.
+Hearing aids must usually be ordered from a manufacturer and then programmed by your hearing specialist to meet your specific hearing needs.
+This process can take a few weeks, so do not be disappointed if you do not receive your hearing aids the same day as your evaluation.